unruli/Building-RAG-Agents-with-LLms/README.md

 # 🤠 RAG Application with NVIDIA NIM + Streamlit

-This project demonstrates how to build a **Retrieval-Augmented Generation (RAG)** pipeline using **NVIDIA's NIM (NeMo Inference Microservices)** and **LangChain**, with a Streamlit UI for interaction.
+This project was to build a **Retrieval-Augmented Generation (RAG)** pipeline using **NVIDIA's NIM (NeMo Inference Microservices)** and **LangChain**, with a Streamlit UI for interaction.
 The project processes documents (PDFs), creates vector embeddings, and allows natural language querying over the content using powerful LLM capabilities.

 ---